-ID# Date Requeste Questions/Comments Response Responder Date Responded Response Status 3.20 5/27/2 /2020 Cecilia Gia coma On the graphic of truck trips, are hauling fill?
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.20 5/27/2020 Cecilia Giacoma On the graphic of truck trips, are estimates included for trucks hauling fill?
 The graphics in the powerpoint file presented in the May 2020 Stakeholder Engagement Committee meeting showed that the trucks for different materials using a color code, including blue color for the trucks hauling fill material.
-Don Hubbard 6/24/2020 Responded 3.21 5/27/2 /2020 Jim Walla If you improve the intersection of that involve Federal Highways A communities think?
-Running tru Sacramento River is a good ideal best way to go, just a haul route many trips that is, might have a trying to determine how that im dministration?
-What do the licks through Hood on the licks, keeping it out of Hood is the lick, so without knowing how more difficult time when After the May 2020 Stakeholder Engagement Committee meeting, we determined that there would not be a need for an improvement of the intersection of Hood-Franklin Road and Interstate 5.
+Don Hubbard 6/24/2020 Responded 8.21 5/27/2020 Jim Wallace If you improve the intersection of I-5 and Hood Franklin does that involve Federal Highways Administration?
+What do the communities think?
+Running trucks through Hood on the Sacramento River is a good idea, keeping it out of Hood is the best way to go, just a haul route, so without knowing how many trips that is, might have a more difficult time when trying to determine how that impacts wildlife.
+After the May 2020 Stakeholder Engagement Committee meeting, we determined that there would not be a need for an improvement of the intersection of Hood-Franklin Road and Interstate 5.
 As currently proposed, employees accessing Intakes 2 and 3 would exit Hood-Franklin Road to the east of the community of Hood onto a haul road that would be parallel to State Route 160.
 Neil Paynter 6/24/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.22 5/27/2020 Anna Swenson connected so all traffic affects everywhere?
-The idea of driving those trucks through those preserves and the town of Hood is bad.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.22 5/27/2020 Anna Swenson those trucks through those preserves and the town of Hood is bad.
 I don't agree that there is no capacity issue on these roads; all it takes is one incident for it to last hours before you can pass.
 Twin Cities is rocky and bumpy and that should be a capacity limiter.
 Impacting the slough with trucks is bad and would like to see data that no damage will happen to the Slough and Stone Lakes Reserve. roads through Yolo County (some project traffic will use the Yolo portions Don Hubbard 6/24/2020 Responded 8.23 5/27/2020 Sean Wirth in west than to an unsafe area.
 The proposed haul road would be located to the west of the toe of the abandoned railroad embankment which would include the eastern edges of the three intake sites.
 Gwen Buchholz 6/24/2020 Responded 8.24 5/27/2020 Anna Swenson I love the idea of widening Highway 12, long needed, big issue at various times of the day, not safe to drive on, leave it better than you found it.
 As currently proposed, State Route 12 would be widened from Interstate 5 to the construction site.
 Phil Ryan 6/24/2020 Responded